When we come to a transition in life

 Solace

-Mindful Self Compassion helps one bring the compassion felt for others to oneself.
+Mindful Self Compassion helps one bring compassion to oneself.
 By recognizing suffering within, one can bring warmth and understanding to this experience rather than judgement and condemnation.
 Often people are more harsh with themselves than they would be with a friend.
 These internal messages can deplete energy and reinforce a negative self concept.
 Wendy was trained at the Center for Mindful Self Compassion as a MSC teacher and would love to guide you to be more kind with yourself.

 Connect